 Enjoy a wonderful waterways cruise

-Take advantage of our £100 per passenger discount on selected cabin types on our new Exclusive River Cruise Charter 2019 departures when you book on or before 1st June 2018.
+Take advantage of up to £150 per passenger discount on selected cabin types when you book on or before 14th August 2018.

 Discover the magnificent floral displays of the Keukenhof Gardens and enjoy a talk onboard ship from television personality Charlie Dimmock on this wonderfully diverse cruise on the enchanting Belgian and Dutch waterways.